apache/thrift/doc/specs/thrift-compact-protocol.md

 * `STRUCT`, used for structs and union fields, encoded as `12`
 * `UUID`, encoded as `13`

+*Note*:
-*Note*: Although field-types and element-types lists are currently very similar, there is _no guarantee_ that this will remain true after new types are added.
+1. Although field-types and element-types lists are currently very similar, there is _no guarantee_ that this will remain true after new types are added.
+2. For historical and compatibility reasons, a reader should be capable to deal with *both* cases.
+The only valid value in the original spec was '2', but due to an widespread implementation bug the defacto standard across large parts of the library became '1' instead.
+As a result, both values are now allowed.

 The maximum list/set size is configurable.
 By default there is no limit (meaning the limit is the maximum int32 value:
 2147483647).